 ▶ WOODEN GRADING RAKE:

-A great all-around rake, not as bulky and awkward as an aluminum grading rake.
+Many groundskeepers love this rake.
+It’s a great all-around rake, not as bulky and awkward as an aluminum grading rake.
 This lightweight rake truly excels with finesse work where detailed finish grading is desired.
 I’ve found that groundskeepers either really love this rake or they hate it.
 It all comes down to personal preference.
 The teeth are easily replaced if broken.
-Unfortunately the main manufacturer in the U.S. recently moved their plant and the over 100-year-old machine that creates these rakes is proving very testy as they attempt to get it up and running.
-We hope it returns soon.
+(Learn more about the Wooden Rake here)

 ▶ ALUMINUM SCREENING RAKE: